MasashiFukuzawa/claude-code-action/predev-docs/05-phase2-context-optimizer-design.md

     // Verify optimization
     expect(optimizedContext.maxTokens).toBe(1500);
     expect(optimizedContext.previousResults.length).toBeGreaterThan(0);
-    expect(optimizedContext.modeSpecificContext.mode).toBe('code');
+    expect(optimizedContext.modeSpecificContext.mode).toBe("code");

     // Verify relevant information is prioritized
     const contextStr = JSON.stringify(optimizedContext);
-    expect(contextStr).toContain('JWT');
-    expect(contextStr).toContain('auth');
+    expect(contextStr).toContain("JWT");
+    expect(contextStr).toContain("auth");
   });

-  test('should achieve target token reduction', () => {
+  test("should achieve target token reduction", () => {
     const optimizer = new ContextOptimizer();

     const verboseContext = {
       previousResults: [
-        'This is a very detailed explanation of how the authentication system was designed with extensive documentation about the security considerations and implementation details that goes on for many sentences and includes lots of technical jargon and specific implementation details that might not be relevant for the current task', 'Database schema created',
+        "This is a very detailed explanation of how the authentication system was designed with extensive documentation about the security considerations and implementation details that goes on for many sentences and includes lots of technical jargon and specific implementation details that might not be relevant for the current task", "Database schema created",
-        'Password hashing implemented',
+        "Password hashing implemented",
-        'Email service configured'
+        "Email service configured",
       ],
       globalContext: {
+        detailedDescription:
-        detailedDescription: 'This is another very long description that contains lots of information about the project setup and configuration that might not be directly relevant to the current subtask but was included for completeness'
+          "This is another very long description that contains lots of information about the project setup and configuration that might not be directly relevant to the current subtask but was included for completeness", },
-      }
     };

     const original = JSON.stringify(verboseContext);
     const optimized = optimizer.optimizeContext(verboseContext, 500);
     const optimizedStr = JSON.stringify(optimized);

-    const reductionRatio = (original.length - optimizedStr.length) / original.length;
+    const reductionRatio =
+      (original.length - optimizedStr.length) / original.length;
     expect(reductionRatio).toBeGreaterThan(0.3); // At least 30% reduction
   });

-  test('should maintain context quality across modes', () => {
+  test("should maintain context quality across modes", () => {
     const optimizer = new ContextOptimizer();

     const previousResults = [
-      'System architecture designed with microservices',
+      "System architecture designed with microservices",
-      'Critical authentication bug discovered in login flow', 'User interface components created for login page', 'Database performance optimized with indexing',
+      "Critical authentication bug discovered in login flow", "User interface components created for login page", "Database performance optimized with indexing",
-      'Unit tests written for authentication service'
+      "Unit tests written for authentication service",
     ];

-    const modes = ['code', 'architect', 'debug'];
+    const modes = ["code", "architect", "debug"];

     for (const mode of modes) {
       const contextParams = {